desromech/form-scene-graph/Description.md

 - **FormSGCanvasRenderer**: this one uses the old BitBlt canvas for the actual rendering.
 - **FormSGOSWindowGenericRenderer**: this is a renderer backend that uses the OSWindow generic renderer interface.
 The default implementation of this interface uses the SDL2 render API which may be implemented with a hardware accelerated API such as OpenGL.

 Most of the process required for constructing a new rendering backend for the scene graph is on creating a new visitor for the rendering tree.
 The hardest node to implement is the text node (FormSGTextNode) due to the peculiarities of text rendering such as providing support for subpixel anti-aliasing, and implementing a proper mechanism for caching text glyphs in a texture atlas in the case of using a GPU based accelerated rendering API.
-These problems with text rendering are not present in the **FormSGAthensRenderer** and in the **FormSGCanvasRenderer**, but there are present in the **FormSGOSWindowGenericRenderer**.
+These problems with text rendering are not present in the **FormSGAthensRenderer** and in the **FormSGCanvasRenderer**, but there are present in the **FormSGOSWindowGenericRenderer** backend.

 ### Adapting Morphic to build the scene graph
 Integrating the Form Scene Graph in Morphic is a two step process.
 In the first step, Morphic has to be extended with methods for building its corresponding scene graph.
 In the second step, a Morphic world renderer that builds the scene graph and draws it into the actual window surface has to be implemented.
-In terms of the extension for building the scene graph, in an analogous way to the #fullDrawOn: and #drawOn: methods we introduce the #buildFullSceneGraphWith: and #buildSceneGraphNodeWith: methods to Morphic.
+In terms of the extension for building the scene graph, in an analogous way to the *#fullDrawOn:* and *#drawOn:* methods we introduce the *#buildFullSceneGraphWith:* and *#buildSceneGraphNodeWith:* methods to Morphic.
 These methods receive a scene graph builder as the argument.
 The source code for these methods is listed here:

 ```smalltalk
 Morph >> buildFullSceneGraphWith: builder